US ramps up Ukraine warning, says Russia may invade any day

 Biden has said the U.S. military will not enter a war in Ukraine, but he has promised severe economic sanctions against Moscow, in concert with international allies.

-U.S. officials said anew they don’t know whether Putin has decided to invade but that his buildup of offensive air, land and sea firepower near Ukraine has reached the point where he could start an invasion on short notice.
-Biden’s national security adviser, Jake Sullivan, urged all Americans in Ukraine to leave within the next 48 hours, emphasizing that they should not expect the U.S. military to rescue them in the event that air and rail transportation is severed after a Russian invasion.

-Several NATO allies including Britain, Norway and Denmark also are asking their citizens to leave Ukraine.
+Several NATO allies including Britain, Canada, Norway and Denmark also are asking their citizens to leave Ukraine, as is non-NATO ally New Zealand.

 Sullivan said Russian military action could start with missile and air attacks, followed by a ground offensive.